mguazzardo/learn-katacoda/playgrounds/openshift44/tips.md

 Before you get started we recommend reading the following tips.
 They explain a bit about how the playground environment is setup and what access you have.

-## Logging in to the Cluster via Dashboard
+## Logging in to the Cluster via Dashboard new

 Click the [Console](https://console-openshift-console-[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com) tab to open the dashboard.